Royal House of Keoua Nui

 H.R.H.
 Prince Albert Edward Kauikeaouli

 High Chiefess Princess Emma Kalanikaumakaʻamano Kaleleonālani Naʻea Rooke was born on January 2, 1836.
 Her father was High Chief George Naʻea and her mother was High Chiefess Fanny Kekelaokalani Young, she was adopted by her aunt High Chiefess Grace Kamaʻikuʻi Young & husband, Mr. Thomas Charles Byde Rooke.

-She was a royal member of the Kamehameha dynasty, through her great grandfather, Kealiʻimaikaʻi, who was a brother of King Kamehameha the Great.
-Therefore, the High Chiefess Emma was selected by HM King Kamehameha III to be eligible for the throne and was sent to be groomed at the Chiefs' Children's School, where she lived and was educated with her cousin and future husband, Prince Alexander Liholiho (King Kamehameha IV) whom she married on June 19, 1856.
+She was a royal member of the Kamehameha Dynasty, through her great grandfather, High Chief Kealiʻimaikaʻi, who was a brother of King Kamehameha the Great.
+Therefore, the High Chiefess Emma was selected by H.M.
+King Kamehameha III to be eligible for the throne and was sent to be groomed at the Chiefs' Children's School, where she lived and was educated with her cousin and future husband, H.R.H.
+Prince Alexander Liholiho (who later became H.M.
+King Kamehameha IV) whom she married on June 19, 1856.

-On May 20, 1858 Emma gave birth to her only child, a son, Prince Albert Edward Kauikeaouli Kaleiopapa Kamehameha.
+On May 20, 1858 Queen Emma gave birth to their only child, a son, H.R.H Prince Albert Edward Kauikeaouli Kaleiopapa Kamehameha.
 Queen Victoria of England was his godmother, and was given the name Albert Edward after her husband.
-Unfortunately, the young prince died at the age of four and a year later, her husband, King Kamehameha IV died in 1863.
+Unfortunately, the young prince died at the age of four and a year later, her husband, H.M.
+King Kamehameha IV died in 1863.

 H.M.
 Queen Emma, who was dedicated to health care and education, with her husband, King Kamehameha IV, were the founders of The Queen's Medical Center, St. Andrews Priory, ʻIolani School and St. Andrews Cathedral.